 If a firm isn’t fee-only, there is a good chance that they are subsidizing the cost of their plan by selling commissionable products like insurance, mutual funds with loads and annuities.
 We don’t sell these products, which typically means the fees you pay for investments in your portfolio is lower – often approaching 1% or more.
 To put that in perspective, if we charge $2500 for a plan and investment recommendations for a client with a $500,000 portfolio, that 1%savings on fees paid for investments translates into saving $5,000 per year.
 Even if the savings is half a percent, you will have recouped the differential in less than one year.

 Honestly, we think you can do reasonably well investing on your own if you have a decent amount of knowledge regarding investments, follow a few simple rules and don’t neglect your investments.
 However, most people don’t have the knowledge and the time, and fewer still have both of these qualities and the temperament for investing.
 The best way to achieve superior returns over time is to follow your own strategy.

 Our experience and our education also sets us apart.
-The company has been in existence for nearly 20 years and Micah is a CFA Charterholder, and both Micah and Renée have earned the CFP® designation.
+The company has been in existence for nearly 20 years and Micah is a CFA Charterholder and has earned the CFP® designation.